wilk/Ext.ux.data.proxy.WebSocket/README.md

 Ext.require (['Ext.ux.data.proxy.WebSocket']);
 ```

-Now, you are ready to use them in your code!
+Now, you are ready to use it in your code!

 First define a new `Ext.data.Model`: